Control and Sale of Alcoholic Beverages and Cannabis (CSABC)

 View the Questionnaire(s) and reporting guide(s) .

-Direct survey data is validated with the audited financial statements of provincial and territorial liquor authorities; therefore, minimal error detection procedures are required.
+Direct survey data is validated with the audited financial statements of provincial and territorial liquor and cannabis authorities; therefore, minimal error detection procedures are required.
 Several automated checks are performed on the data to verify internal consistency and identify extreme values.
 Current year data is also compared to prior years to ensure consistency.
 Any discrepancies in the data are verified with survey respondents.

 The estimates are derived from the compilation of data obtained from the data sources of each unit of the target population.

-The validation of data that occurs before publication includes a detailed review of the individual responses, a review of general economic conditions as well as historic trends and comparisons with original financial statements of the liquor authorities.
+The validation of data that occurs before publication includes a detailed review of the individual responses, a review of general economic conditions as well as historic trends and comparisons with original financial statements of the liquor and cannabis authorities.
 Any anomaly is verified and resolved before data are published.
 Cross-checking to the provincial and territorial public accounts is also performed.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.